PlumpMath/Gimbal/dev_resources/faq.md

 So that's kind of the idea with this project now.
 It was a simple game project for getting started with WebGL and games.
 Now using this as an R&D platform , experimental stack and assorted prototypes.
 Lab.

+The browser-client initially is a refactor of the spacewar 2d thing, with the other missing features (gravity well planet, lasers, scoring, rounds, ) and network play.
+Eventually will move to 3d and other games.
+The 'games' need not be games in the traditional sense, and could be e.g. simulations of naturalistic/real-world phenomena/processes.
+And the clients need not be user-oriented applications, they could be AI bots themselves.
+The possibilities in terms of configuration is related to the extent of generality of the toolset and associated patterns.